krypt0k1/CryptographyProjects/README.md

 # Scope

-The plan is to deploy a Two-Tier Hierarchy where we have a total of three host.
+The plan is to deploy a Two-Tier Hierarchy where we have a total of three hosts.

-- One will serve as an Root-CA. To prevent compromise of the Root-CA will be offline and online online when required by the two Sub-CA's.
+- One will serve as a Root-CA. To prevent compromise, the Root-CA will be offline and online when required by the two Sub-CA.
 - One host will serve as Standalone Online Sub-CA #1
 - One host will serve as Standalone Online Sub-CA #2